adi-g15/worldLineSim/README.md

 NA - Not complete for a successful compile yet

 ### NOTE -
+1.

-Initially the focus is that _internally_ the simulation happens, but you can't see it (Since, I don't have a ground in rendering things currently, if you have ideas, or suggestions do put in that pinned issue)
+2. Initially the focus is that _internally_ the simulation happens, but maybe the display won't be very great now (Since, I don't have a ground in rendering things currently, if you have ideas, or suggestions do put in that pinned issue)

 ## Source of Idea -> Steins Gate (Anime)